-A general overview of what USCG vessel documentation is all about.
+What USCG vessel documentation is all about.
+A complete information overview.

 USCG vessel documentation is a federal registration system for recreational and commercial vessels.
 It is designed to provide evidence of nationality and facilitate commerce throughout the United States.
 Vessels that meet the required qualifications are issued a Certificate of Documentation which serves as proof of ownership and entitles the vessel to engage in certain activities.
 It also facilitates a listing of vessels which are available in case of war or national emergency.